 ANDREA AMORIM - ELECTRONIC PRESS PACK - PAGE 1

-With an unique voice and unmistakable stage presence, the singer and composer Andrea Amorim, born in Garanhuns within the North-Eastern state of Pernambuco in Brazil, has been on her musical journey for over 15 years.
+With an unique voice and unmistakable stage presence, the singer and composer Andrea Amorim, born in Garanhuns within the North-Eastern state of Pernambuco in Brazil, has been on her musical journey for 20 years.

 She started out by recording around 50 of her own tracks, winning awards at many battle of the bands festivals within Brazil.